jswymer/mydoctest/articles/projects-how-record-job-usage.md

 1. In the top right corner, choose the **Search for Page or Report** icon, enter **Job Journals**, and then choose the related link.
 2. In the **Batch Name** field, choose a relevant job journal batch.
-3. On a new line, enter journal information that includes document number, job number, job task number, type, and quantity of the type being consumed.
+3. On a new line, enter document number, job number, job task number, type, and the quantity of the type being consumed.
 4. When the job journal lines are complete, choose the **Post** action.

 ## To review planning lines for a job ledger entry